Chucky/Charles Lee Ray

 - Only Sane Woman: In contrast to her Big, Screwed-Up Family members.

-- Worthy Opponent: In Cult of Chucky, she seems to become this Chucky, to a point when its revealed her doctor Foley has been sexually harassing her, Chucky respects her well enough that after transferring his soul into her, he tells Dr. Foley just before killing him: “This is for Nica.”
+- Worthy Opponent: In Cult, she becomes this to Chucky, to the point when its revealed her psychiatrist Dr. Foley has been sexually harassing her, Chucky respects her well enough that, after transferring his soul into her, he tells Foley just before killing him: "This is for Nica."

 Nica's niece, the daughter of Barb and Ian, and granddaughter of Sara.